ZoltanKuli/IT-And-Games/README.md

 * Implemented a camera system for moving around in the game world.
 * Balanced the game so that it is fun and challenging to play.
 * Added background sounds and music to the game.
+* Set up a CI solution on GitLab.
 * Imported and dialed in the game models and prefabs that bring the game to life.
 * Implemented extensive NPC mechanics using a custom AI and the A* search algorithm.
 * Implemented the crew mechanics based on the NPC mechanics.